MacdonaldRobinson/FlexDotnetCMS/README.md

 - Ability to Manage Users and Roles
 - Ability to limit access to a page or a page type ( role based ).
 Only people that belong to the role can access these pages in the CMS
 - Ability to automatically propigate role limitations to all child pages.
-- You can enforce the role limitations in the frontend as well, so you need to be logged in with appropriate credentails inorder to view these pages in the frontend.
+- You can enforce the role limitations in the frontend as well, so you need to be logged in with appropriate credentials inorder to view these pages in the frontend.

 ## Editing
 - FrontEnd Editing: Every field can be edited from the frontend of the website